 The following questions have been asked by implementers using AIDX for the first time, and the answers given may prove helpful.
-Information can also be found on the forums on the www.aidx.aero web site.

 Q-If a flight is cancelled 2-3 days out, should it be flagged as a cancellation or as a deletion?